FreeStuffBot/dashboard/README.md

 # freestuff-manager

-> Webscraper and Management Dashboard for the FreeStuff Bot
+> Dashboard for the FreeStuff Bot

 ## Build Setup